Borrow a Kit

 These kits are available to homeschool families through their contact teachers.
 For compact kits available directly to homeschool families, please visit the homeschool kits page.

-Kits are picked up and dropped off at the museum front desk during open hours.
+Kits are picked up and dropped off at the museum's loading dock on Thursday afternoons.
+Details will be emailed to borrowers.
 Pick up your kit on the designated date.
-Failure to pick up within 48 hours will result in cancellation of the loan.
-Kits should be returned to the museum no later than 4:45pm on the due date.
+Kits should be returned to the museum no later than 5:55pm on the due date.
 A late fee of $5 per day will be assessed.

 Please note: Kits are available during the academic year (August-May).
 During the summer months, kits are not available for check out.